anjalibshah/anjalibshah.github.io/_posts/2016-02-04-Elevating-Healthcare-Experience.md

 ![ARIMASuboptimal.png]({{site.baseurl}}/images/ARIMASuboptimal.png)

+_Please note that some of the numbers have been obfuscated in the figures above to protect sensitive information about clients of the startup._

 Following the results from executing arma_order_select_ic function and using an iterative process, I was able to fit the model with p=2 and q=0 for forecasting patient volume using monthly data.
 Similarly, I was able to fit the model using p=2 and q=1 for forecasting patient volume using weekly data.
 I used d=1 to obatin the first difference of the patient volume data, which helped fit the model on stationary time series and significantly reduced prediction errors.